Harmeet-123/1202-github-Assignment/README.md

 # Drug Classification using Machine Learning and Neural Networks

 ## Project Description
-This project applies machine learning models, such as the Artificial Neural Network (ANN) and the Decision Tree classifier, for drug classification based on patient characteristics.
-The dataset, drugdataset.csv, includes features such as age, sex, blood pressure, cholesterol levels, and sodium-to-potassium ratio, and the target variable is the prescribed drug (Drug).
+This project is aimed at the application of the Artificial Neural Network (ANN) and Decision Tree classifier in drug classification according to patient characteristics.
+The data set, drugdataset.csv consists of age, sex, blood pressure, cholesterol, sodium-potassium ratio, and the target variable is drug prescribed (Drug).

-The aim of this work is to emphasize the working of neural network and decision tree in case of multi-class classification while showing their various metrics comprising accuracy, precision, recall, and F1-score by using the results.
+Describes working of neural network and decision tree for different cases in multi-class classification along with their different metrics such as accuracy, precision, recall, and F-measure with the use of results.

 ## Getting Started
 The following instructions will help to set up and execute the project on local machine.